 High Altitude Sherpa have established itself as one of the prominent treks providing exciting and adventurous trek packages and Gokyo Valley Trek Is one of them which is one of the most popular treks in the Himalayan region, more precisely, the Everest region.
 Gokyo Valley Trek provides the excellent view of Mount Everest and other Himalayan ranges.
 The trek leads to magnificent turquoise Gokyo Lakes and Gokyo Ri which provides exceptional views of Everest and the Himalayas.
 Also, the massive Ngozumpa Glacier and the warm Sherpa culture are yet other highlights of the trek.

-The trek would take somewhere around 15 days or so and every day spent would be priceless.
+The trek would take somewhere around 15 days.
 The major trek starts only from the fourth day when we trek to Namche Bazar, the trading hub (3480m).
 The fifth day would be spent for the acclamation purpose.
 We then trek to Dole (4130m) on the sixth day and to Mochermo (4470 m) on the seventh day.
 We reach to Gokyo (4770 m) on the eight days.
 We hike up to GokyoRi (5360 m) early in the morning then come back to Gokyo on a ninth day.
 Then we return back from the tenth day.

 BEST SESSION TO VISIT NEPAL

 The autumn months of mid-September, October and November are known for being Nepal’s mountaineering and the best time to go trekking.
 The monsoon rains have cleared the sky with outstanding the views are often remarkable.
 The valleys are still green and the weather is trifling so trekking is far more pleasurable at this time.